All about birds

 Nesting materials may include grass and other vegetation, twigs, yarn, feathers, cobwebs, insect parts, flowers, cotton, hair, mud, and even miscellaneous human-made items that catch a bird’s fancy.
 Nest-building gets better with practice.

 Not all birds build a nest.
-Nightjars lay their eggs directly on the ground.
-The White Tern, a seabird, lays her eggs on a bare limb.
+Nightjars, Caprimulgidae, lay their eggs directly on the ground.
+The White Tern, Gygis alba, a seabird, lays her eggs on a bare limb.
 (Imagine trying to keep it there, warm and safe, for five weeks!)
-The Emperor Penguin male incubates an egg by holding it between the top of his feet and his warm belly.
-The Burrowing Owl nests in the old tunnels of Prairie Dogs, ground squirrels or the like.
+The male Emperor Penguin, Aptenodytes forsteri, incubates an egg by holding it between the top of his feet and his warm belly.
+The Burrowing Owl, Athene cunicularia, nests in the old tunnels of Prairie Dogs, ground squirrels, or the like.

 Bird Courtship